 Sometimes I do more than one meditation.
 I’ll do some grounding meditations or some resourcing mediations.

 Anne: Awesome.
 Okay, so everybody stay tuned.
 Next week Coach Peggy is going to back on the podcast with us, actually doing a session for you.
 Next week when you listen to the podcast, make sure you’re in a comfortable spot.
 Perhaps don’t be driving.
 Sit down and enjoy one of these meditation sessions with us.
-So, I look forward to that next week Coach Peggy, and in the meantime go to her BTRG session in Betrayal Trauma Recovery Group or schedule a session or two with her, in order to start your process now so that you can have an actual individualized meditation session and process, rather then just this generalized one, although the generalized one will be awesome as well.
+So, I look forward to that next week Coach Peggy, and in the meantime go to her BTR Group session in Betrayal Trauma Recovery Group or schedule a session or two with her, in order to start your process now so that you can have an actual individualized meditation session and process, rather than just this generalized one, although the generalized one will be awesome as well.

 So, stay tuned and we’ll be doing that next week.